pavopax/pavopax.github.io/_posts/2018-02-06-my-ios-macos-wish-list.md

 take a pic ASAP, the pics come out blurry (many shots were ruined!).
 So I turned off Live Photo by default.

-Calendar: fix bugs when clicking events from Mail, etc
+Calendar: fix bugs when clicking events from Mail, etc. Fix bug in duplicate notifications (I close it and it immediately pops up again for a second once more).
+Make it so alerts in Calendar for Google Calendar events are easy to change and propagate without errors to the master calendar (currently lots of pain)

 Messages: fix bugs with “hide alerts” which don’t work in certain cases (I think an iCloud issue.
 Specifically, contacts sync)